March 3, 2025

 Many devices can play MP4 files, including smartphones, tablets, computers, and televisions.
 Given its wide acceptance, many video editing software tools support MP4, making it easier for creators to work with their content.

-MP3 is a popular lossy compression audio format that offers small file sizes but at the cost of potentially poor sound quality.
-It’s a popular choice for media players and storing files on mobile devices.
+MP3 is one of the most widely used lossy audio file formats, offering small file sizes at the cost of some sound quality.
+It's a preferred choice for media players and mobile devices due to its compatibility and ease of sharing.

 The name "OGG" comes from "ogging," a term from the video game "Netrek."
 However, over time, OGG has come to be seen less as an acronym and more as a brand or umbrella term for the various media formats developed by Xiph.Org.